aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

   capable of translating the exotic requests of the user.
 Iconv thus acts as a fallback if it's available.

-The fact that Vim provides some native encodings is probably why no-one has complained up until now (iconv is temporarily disabled in Neovim, this is being fixed [^2]).
-Apparently, there's not many people using an exotic encoding for input.
+The fact that Vim provides some native encodings is probably why no Neovim user has complained up until now (iconv is temporarily disabled in Neovim, this is being fixed [^2]).
+Apparently, not many use an exotic encoding for input.
 I surmise that UTF-8 is good enough for most.
 Point 1 also implies that the `*p_tenc != NUL` check in `did_set_string_option()` is likely redundant.

 **NOTE**: interestingly the `vc_factor` member of the `vimconv_T` struct structure is written to in `convert_setup_ext()` but never read anywhere else in the codebase.
-It holds the maximum byte expansion factor after conversion and its usefulness should probably be researched.
+More about that later.

-So that explains how the `input_conv` variable is set up, let's pick up where we left off: how it is used.
-The relevant part of `convert_input()` is pasted below:
+So that explains how the `input_conv` variable is set up.
+Let's pick up where we left off: how it is used.
+The relevant part of `convert_input()` is shown below:

 ~~~
 #!c